MetalheadTwinkx/TacticalHUD-GrenadeIndicator/README.md

 ## Disclaimer

-This plugin is intended for use with SPT-AKI mods only.
+This plugin is intended for use with SPT mods only.
 It is not affiliated with or endorsed by Battlestate Games.

 ## License